Hey therapist, I’m Allyson

 Have you ever found yourself doing any of these things?

-• You encourage clients to invest in their growth - therapy, coaching, courses that will help them - while telling yourself, “I can't afford business help.”
+• You encourage clients to invest in their growth - therapy, coaching, courses that will help them - while telling yourself, “But I can’t afford business help.”

-• You explore and challenge their limiting beliefs about what's possible for them, while holding onto “but marketing gives me the ick.”
+• You explore and challenge their limiting beliefs about what's possible for them, while holding onto “But marketing gives me the ick.”

 • You hold space for their discomfort as they face hard truths and make difficult changes, while stepping back from your own when it’s time to look at your numbers.